aptos-foundation/AIPs/aips/aip-66.md

 In other words, if the wallet is unavailable or returns an error like a 404, the user will not be able to use the passkey associated with that wallet until the wallet comes back online.
 This includes signing transactions with your passkey.

-To learn more about how chromium handles assertion and registration requests, see [`webauthn_handler.h`](https://github.com/chromium/chromium/blob/95bb60bf7fd3d18f469f050b60663b3dbdfa0402/content/browser/devtools/protocol/webauthn_handler.h#L19)
+To learn more about how Chromium handles assertion and registration requests, see [`webauthn_handler.h`](https://github.com/chromium/chromium/blob/95bb60bf7fd3d18f469f050b60663b3dbdfa0402/content/browser/devtools/protocol/webauthn_handler.h#L19)

 ### Compromised Cloud Provider